apache/flink/docs/dev/table/sql.md

   </tbody>
 </table>

+#### Time Attributes

-For SQL queries on streaming tables, the `time_attr` argument of the group window function must be one of the `rowtime()` or `proctime()` time-indicators, which distinguish between event or processing time, respectively.
+For SQL queries on streaming tables, the `time_attr` argument of the group window function must refer to a valid time attribute that specifies the processing time or event time of rows.
+See the [documentation of time attributes](streaming.html#time-attributes) to learn how to define time attributes.

 For SQL on batch tables, the `time_attr` argument of the group window function must be an attribute of type `TIMESTAMP`.

 #### Selecting Group Window Start and End Timestamps